 The Antiparos North Coast Hike

-A circular, challenging 11km hike around the wild and beautiful northern coast of Antiparos, starting from the port and following the waterline, then going up rugged hillsides and down to secluded beaches with magnificent sea-scapes W-NW .
+A circular, moderate difficulty 9km hike around the scenic northern coast of Antiparos, starting from the port and following the waterline, then going up rugged hillsides and down to secluded beaches with magnificent sea-scapes W-NW .
 Single-footpaths, dirt roads, sand… and sea!
-Great sunset views too!
+Also great in sunset time!

-As we go past the wide sandy beach of Sifneikos Gialos, we find ourselves walking mildly uphill, scrambling on a dirtroad as we pass by some newly-built villas to eventutally find the chapel of Stavros (“the Holy Cross”) where, beyond the open sea, one can discern the silhouettes of surrounding islands (Syros, Sifnos, Serifos and, on a clear day, Kythnos and Polyegos).
-A few meter further, the dirt track becomes a narrow footpath that winds downhill among the low bushes and the wild flowers on the edge of the cliffs that now make up the shoreline.
-The footpath unwinds to the SW and as we go along the rugged coastline, we catch a glimpse of a string of beautiful wild beaches beckoning from below.
-We go down on the prettiest of them (in fact, a series of interconnected beaches), where we stop for a sea-dip (weather permitting!) and a snack break on the golden sand, at the feet of cliffs and spectacular rocks.
-We continue on a steep uphill trail after the break, sometimes pausing to catch our breath and enjoy the sight of the mosaic of pebbles glimmering in the emerald waters below us.
+As we go past the wide sandy beach of Sifneikos Gialos, we find ourselves walking uphill, scrambling on a dirtroad as we pass by some newly-built villas to eventutally find the chapel of Stavros (“the Holy Cross”) where, beyond the open sea, one can discern the silhouettes of surrounding islands (Syros, Sifnos, Serifos and, on a clear day, Kythnos and Polyegos).
+A few meter further, the dirt track becomes a narrow footpath that winds downhill among the low bushes and wild flowers that grow on the edge of the cliffs that now make up the shoreline.
+As we carefully walk around the rugged coastline, we catch a glimpse of a string of beautiful wild beaches beckoning from below.
+We go down to the prettiest of them (in fact, a series of interconnected beaches), where we stop for a sea-dip (weather permitting!) and a snack break on the golden sand, at the feet of cliffs and spectacular rocks.
+After the break, we re-take the steep trail, uphill this time, sometimes pausing to catch our breath and enjoy the sight of the mosaic of pebbles glimmering in the emerald waters below us.

-In a nutshell [Antiparos raw coastal magic ] hiking/hillside climbing/sea views/swimming, duration 4h (incl. stops & sea dip!), elevation ±140 m, moderate/challenging.
+In a nutshell [Antiparos coastal magic ] hiking/hillside climbing/sea views/swimming, duration 4h (incl. stops & sea dip!), elevation ±110 m, moderate/challenging.